Robust Bayesian variable selection with sub-harmonic priors: Introduction

 for $\bm{\theta}_{\bgm}=(\theta_1,\dots,\theta_{q_{\bgm}})'=(\bm{X}'_{\bgm} \bm{X}_{\bgm})^{1/2}\bbe_{\bgm}$ and a non-random hyper-parameter $\nu$ with $0< \nu< q_{\bgm}$.
 Since the term including $\bm{\theta}_{\bgm}$ in the prior above, $ \|\bm{\theta}_{\bgm} \|^{-q_{\bgm}+\nu}$ for $0<\nu<\min(2,q_{\bgm})$, is known as a sub-harmonic function, that is,

 we call the prior given by \eqref{intro-prior} a sub-harmonic prior.
 We will show that such priors lead to robust Bayes factors, in the sense that each Bayes factor does not depend on the form of the underlying error distribution.
-We also show that the resulting procedure has model selection consistency and is also coherent.
+We indicate that the corresponding generalized Bayes estimators for each submodel are admissible and ``nearly'' minimax.

+The third goal is to find a class of priors for which the Bayes factors have a tractable form.
+The class of mixtures of $g$-priors is a large class which leads to tractable Bayes factors in the Gaussian case.
+We demonstrate that our sub-harmonic priors are unique among the class of $g$-mixture priors studied in the literature that are robust in our sense (see Lemma \ref{lem:uniqueness}).

+The final goal is to show that the resulting procedures have model selection consistency over the entire class of \sss distributions.
+This is accomplished by deriving an approximation to the Bayes factors in terms of BIC based Bayes factors and showing consistency of the BIC procedures implies that of the Bayes factors based procedures.

 The organization of this paper is as follows.
 In Section \ref{sec:prior}, we give details of the prior distribution.
 In Section \ref{sec:marginal}, we show that the Bayes factor with respect to the above prior is given by